MicrosoftDocs/cpp-docs/docs/mfc/reference/cfiledialog-class.md

  The pointer to the internal COM object for the `CFileDialog`.
 It is your responsibility to release this pointer appropriately.

 ### Remarks
- Use this function only under Windows Vista or later with an object that has *bVistaStyle* set to `true`.
-This function returns `NULL` if the `CFileDialog` is not an **Open** dialog box or if *bVistaStyle* is set to `false`.
-In this final case, the function only returns `NULL` in release mode - in debug mode it will throw an assertion.
+ Use this function only under Windows Vista or later with an object that has *bVistaStyle* set to TRUE.
+This function returns NULL if the `CFileDialog` is not an **Open** dialog box or if *bVistaStyle* is set to FALSE.
+In this final case, the function only returns NULL in release mode - in debug mode it will throw an assertion.

  For more information about the `IFileOpenDialog` interface, see [IFileOpenDialog](http://msdn.microsoft.com/library/windows/desktop/bb775834).